rostislav-sergeenkov/modules_checklist/README.md

 # Introduction

-Main idea of the module - to provide and maintain control over enabled modules on the project.
+Modules Checklist provides and maintains control over enabled modules on the project.

-Initially it was written for long-term Drupal project to control and monitor hundreds of enabled modules on multiple environments (DEV, QA, Stage, Load Test, Prod etc) during development.
+Initially it was written for a long-term Drupal project to control and monitor hundreds of enabled modules on multiple environments (DEV, QA, Stage, Load Test, Prod etc) during development.